kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 The nodes are booted based on a snapshot that is created from the initial control_plane.
 So please ensure that the disk of your chosen server type is at least the same size as the one of the control_plane.

-See the *autoscaler* documentation for more configuration options.
+See the _CA_ documentation for more configuration options.

 Currently we support only one node pool for autoscaling.
 ## High Availability